bdqnghi/infercode/README.md

 ## Notes
 - For a fair comparison with InferCode in the future, please consider
-  + Using the same ASTs structure, since different ASTs structures can effect the performance a lot.
+  + Using the same ASTs structure, since different ASTs structures can affect the performance significantly.
 We use SrcML in InferCode
-  + Using the similar settings of InferCode on the embedding size
+  + Using the similar settings of InferCode on the embedding size (e.g. node type embedding, node token embedding

+## Citation
+If you find this tutorial useful for your research, please consider citing our paper:

+@INPROCEEDINGS{9402028,
+  author={Bui, Nghi D. Q. and Yu, Yijun and Jiang, Lingxiao}, booktitle={2021 IEEE/ACM 43rd International Conference on Software Engineering (ICSE)}, title={InferCode: Self-Supervised Learning of Code Representations by Predicting Subtrees}, year={2021}, volume={}, number={}, pages={1186-1197}, doi={10.1109/ICSE43902.2021.00109}}